Contributing¶

 Minimal inline type annotations¶

-Omit type annotations on locals, loop variables, and assignments when mypy can infer the type from the right-hand side.
-Add one only when mypy errors: empty collections needing an element type (items: list[Package] = []), ambiguous None initializations, or unions mypy can’t narrow.
-Function signatures are unaffected: always annotate parameters and return types.
+Omit annotations on locals, loop variables, and assignments when mypy can infer from the right-hand side.
+Add one only when mypy errors (empty collections needing an element type like items: list[Package] = [], ambiguous None init, unions mypy can’t narrow).
+Always annotate function parameters and return types.

 Python 3.10 compatibility¶